marziosala/marziosala.github.io/_posts/2024-10-01-fractional.md

 D^\nu f(x) = D^n\left[ D^{-u} f(x) \right],
 $$

-that is, for any noninteger $\nu$ we derive a bit more, up to $n$, and then we "roll back" by a factor $u$.
-For a polynomial, it can be shown that
+that is, for any noninteger $\nu$ we derive a bit more, up to $n$, using the standard definition of a derivative, and then we "roll back" by a factor $u$ with the fractional integration framework reported above.
+As an example, for a polynomial it can be shown that

 $$
 D^\nu x^\mu = \frac{\mu + 1}{\mu - \nu + 1} x^{\mu - \nu}.